trishacho/PolyBug/README.md

 ```

 ### Deadlocks
-#### Note: These tests were not originally run with Docker - rather they were run locally.
-We have attempted to Dockerize the testing process but the Dockerfiles may not be perfect
+#### Note: These tests were not originally run with Docker—rather, they were run locally.
+We have attempted to Dockerize the testing process, but the Dockerfiles may not be perfect.
 #### Note: These tests take a long time (30-60 minutes) to build!
 Navigate to the directory containing the Dockerfile:
 ```console